aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/hackathon-guide.md

 ## Case Studies

-You can find niche hackathon guidelines by members of the Data Science Without Borders (DSWB) Project:
+Below you can find hackathon guidelines for prior hackathons hosted by members of the Data Science Without Borders (DSWB) Project:
 - Bhattacharjee, T. (2025).
 Bridging Records: A Handbook for AI-Based Hackathon on Retrospective Record Linkage.
 Zenodo. https://doi.org/10.5281/zenodo.15799946